 Handles are not just for holding but ergonomically designed hand grips can increase leverage and comfort.

-In our review, we found that long handles with a slight curve required the least pressure application.
+In our review of the best bolt cutters for locks, we found that long handles with a slight curve required the least pressure application.

-The basic principle of a bolt cutter is the lever.
+The basic principle of the best bolt cutters for padlocks is the lever.
 This is a simple machine that uses a pivot to transform much less pressure to a great amount of force on the opposite shorter end of the bar to perform some mechanical work.
 In short, a lever scales down the distance of force while scaling up the amount of force.

 The mechanical work includes lifting or moving rigid loads, and in the case of cutters, chopping hardened materials such as steel, something that wouldn’t have been possible using bare arms.

-Typical bolt cutters transform 50 pounds or less of human arms’ force into 4,000 pounds of cutting pressure, enough to slice typical metallic materials such as padlock shackles and hasps, chain link fences, rebar, nails, bolts and so on.
+Typical padlock cutters transform 50 pounds or less of human arms’ force into 4,000 pounds of cutting pressure, enough to slice typical metallic materials such as padlock shackles and hasps, chain link fences, rebar, nails, bolts, and so on.